meetoseh/backend/docs/redis/keys.md

   See jobs `redis_helpers/reserve_openai.py` for details.

+- `general_feedback:ratelimits:user:{sub}` goes to the number of times the user with the given sub has submitted feedback with less than 60 seconds between requests, with a 60 second expiration which is reset when incrementing.
+Used to avoid excessive

 ### Journal Chats

 We use a special queue instead of just `jobs:hot` because these jobs are all